apache/nuttx/Documentation/platforms/xtensa/esp32/index.rst

     nsh> ifup wlan1
     nsh> dhcpd_start wlan1
-    nsh> wapi psk wlan0 mypasswd 1
+    nsh> wapi psk wlan1 mypasswd 3
     nsh> wapi essid wlan1 nuttxap 1

-In this case, you are creating the access point ``nuttxapp`` in your board and to connect to it on your smartphone you will be required to type the password ``mypasswd``.
+In this case, you are creating the access point ``nuttxapp`` in your board and to connect to it on your smartphone you will be required to type the password ``mypasswd`` using WPA2.
 The ``dhcpd_start`` is necessary to let your board to associate an IP to your smartphone.

 Bluetooth